x20218141/HDipProject/README.md

 ## *Upload the Project to MIT App Inventor;*

 1. Download the ProjectUploadForGit.aia file found in the "Code" section on github.
-You can download it as a zip by clicking on code, then download zip.
+You can download it as a zip by clicking on code, then "Download zip".

-2. Extract the downloaded zip folder by right clicking on the file and selecting extract all.
+2. Extract the downloaded zip folder by right clicking on the file and selecting "Extract all".

 3. Then, go to the MIT App Inventors home page found [here](https://appinventor.mit.edu/) and click on "Create Apps!".
 Then sign up/in using a gmail account.

-4. Click the Projects, then click Import project (.aia) from my computer, Choose the ProjectUploadForGit.aia file you just downloaded and then click "OK". <br /><br />
+4. Click the "Projects", then click "Import project (.aia) from my computer", Choose the ProjectUploadForGit.aia file you just downloaded and then click "OK". <br /><br />

 ## *Changing the Phone Numbers to your Desired Number/Numbers;*

 1. When in the Project that you just uploaded in MIT App Inventor, click on "Blocks" on the top right of the screen.
 You will then see all the blocks that make the App function in the middle of the screen.

-2. There are currently 5 Sentences / Phrases set up here To add a mobile number for each phrase click on the pink box that is next to "Set TextMe.PhoneNumber to" (in green) then enter your mobile number in the following format "+3538512345678".
+2. There are currently 5 Sentences / Phrases set up here.
+To add a mobile number for each phrase click on the pink box that is next to "Set TextMe.PhoneNumber to" (in green) then enter your mobile number in the following format "+3538512345678".
 Do this for all the Sentences / Phrases you want to use.
 Only one mobile number can be used per phrase.
 Each text function is in a block of "if"/"else if" and "then".
 At the Bottom of the page you will see a message that is sent back if the phrase is wrong.
 Enter your own mobile number for this phrase as it will be used to test and ensure the app is working if the wrong phrase is sent. <br />

 #### *Please note that you can have a different mobile number for each phrase, this can be used to have muilple mobile numbers that can text the app and recieve the devices location.* <br /> <br />